Zimpler/awesome-o/README.md

 ## Usage

 To run unit tests, start `redis-server` and then run `lein test`.
+You can also run `lein auto test` for ongoing unit testing every time you change a file.
+For interactive development start `lein repl`, which uses `org.clojure/tools.namespace` to assist reloading the code.

 To start a local web server for development you can either eval the commented out forms at the bottom of `web.clj` from your editor or